 Otherwise, it may just be a case of trial and error.
 Take note of which pin designs are working for you and your competitors.
 Can you improve on them?

 Optimize Your Boards For Pinterest SEO.

 Pinterest Boards are an often overlooked step for optimization.
 Pinterest needs to understand the content of your boards.

 What are your potential followers searching for on Pinterest?
 This is really easy to find out.

-Go to your Pinterest account and pop your keyword in your search bar.
+Go to your Pinterest account and pop your topics in the search bar.

 Create Boards That Match The Keywords

-If I now search for “Blogging for Beginners” and select boards, I can see it’s a very popular term.
-There are several hundred boards and the top board has 24,000 followers.
+If I now search for “Running for Beginners” and select boards, I can see it’s a very popular term.
+There are several hundred boards and the top board has 21,000 followers.

 Of course this means the search term is super competitive (I already know that), but not everyone will follow the next steps.

 Give Your Board The Same Name As Your Keyword